 A stable, thriving, affordable neighborhood that is pedestrian friendly, environmentally sustainable, connected, and welcoming that looks, lives, and feels authentically Aspen.

-Cushing Terrell has followed an equally rigorous process in assisting Aspen in determining a pathway forward related to Sustainability.
-Workshops were held with Aspen city staff and other local environmental stakeholders and through a consensus process arrived at a list of “Must Haves” in terms of environmental stewardship and resiliency.
-Cushing Terrell’s internal Sustainability Team prepared a detailed evaluation that looked at seven different Sustainably Strategies/Certification approaches and determined that Enterprise Green Communities Plus (EGC+) most closely aligned with Aspen’s vision, commitments, and aspirations to be a leader in terms of creating highly sustainable affordable housing.
-In addition to EGC+, City Council also approved Cushing Terrell’s recommendation to target a Net Zero baseline of 75% on-site offset with the ability to go higher based on future development explorations.
+Cushing Terrell has followed an equally rigorous process in assisting Aspen determine a path forward related to sustainability.
+Workshops were held with Aspen city staff and other local environmental stakeholders and through a consensus process arrived at a list of “must haves” in terms of environmental stewardship and resiliency.
+Cushing Terrell’s internal sustainability team prepared a detailed evaluation that looked at seven different sustainably strategies/certification approaches and determined that Enterprise Green Communities Plus (EGC+) most closely aligned with Aspen’s vision, commitments, and aspirations to be a leader in creating highly sustainable affordable housing.
+In addition to EGC+, the City Council also approved Cushing Terrell’s recommendation to target a net-zero baseline of 75% on-site offset with the ability to go higher based on future development explorations.

-At the center of this holistic design process is a robust Community Engagement effort, including in-person Open House Workshops, online surveys, and the Lumberyard Project Website that generated meaningful feedback.
-This array of strategies helped clearly articulate the public’s wants, needs, and desired priorities for the Neighborhood.
-Cushing Terrell evaluated the results of all this critical feedback, presented it to City Council who then utilized this information as part of their decision-making process for next steps for the Lumberyard Neighborhood.
-With an anticipated development cost of $400 million, the Lumberyard Neighborhood will provide, across a range of incomes, a mix of 1, 2, and 3-bedroom units composed of 195 rental units and 82 deed-restricted For Sale units.
+At the center of this holistic design process is a robust community engagement effort, including in-person open house workshops, online surveys, and the Lumberyard project website that generated meaningful feedback.
+This array of strategies helped clearly articulate the public’s wants, needs, and desired priorities for the neighborhood.
+Cushing Terrell evaluated the results of all the feedback and presented it to the City Council who then utilized this information as part of their decision-making process for the project’s next steps.